SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Experimental detail

-\subsubsection{Reference-Based Metrics.}
+\subsubsection{Reference-based metrics}

-We implement two widely-used automatic metrics that rely on comparison with dataset-specific reference answers: \begin{itemize} \item \textbf{Exact Match (EM)} measures whether the model's answer exactly matches any of the reference answers after normalization. \item \textbf{F1 Score} computes the harmonic mean of precision and recall between the token sets of the model's answer and the references, providing a softer measure of overlap. \end{itemize}
+We implement three reference-based baselines that rely on comparison with dataset-specific reference answers: \begin{itemize} \item \textbf{Exact Match (EM)} measures whether the model's answer exactly matches any of the reference answers after normalization. \item \textbf{F1 Score} computes the harmonic mean of precision and recall between the token sets of the model's answer and the references, providing a softer measure of overlap. \item \textbf{RefGPT} prompts GPT-4 with the question, candidate answer, and dataset reference answers, and asks it to issue a binary correctness verdict~\citep{wang2023evaluating}.
+This provides a context-aware evaluation beyond strict token-level matching. \end{itemize}